raphaelbastide/ofont/README.md

 Ofont is based on ProcessWire, those information will help you to install it.

-1. Download the latest version of [ProcessWire](http://processwire.com/) to another location (whether another site or another directory on this server).
-If you downloaded it as an archive, then unzip it too.
+1. Download the dev version of [ProcessWire](https://github.com/ryancramerdesign/ProcessWire/archive/dev.zip) then unzip it to another location.

-2. Before running the installer for the new version of ProcessWire you just downloaded, you will want to replace the site profile that the new version comes with.
-To do that, replace these directories on the new installation with the same directories (located under /site/) from your current (this) installation:

-        /site-default/install/
-        /site-default/templates/
-        /site-default/modules/

-3. If you will be installing on the same server you are on now, create a new MySQL database for the new installation.
-You don't want to use the same database that the current site is using.
+2. Before installing ProcessWire, rename the folder `/site-default/` to `/site/` then copy and paste these files from ofont directory to ProcessWire directory:

+        /site/install/
+        /site/templates/
+        /site/modules/
+	`/config-example.php`
+	`/LICENSE`

+3. Create a new dedicated SQL database using [PhpMyAdmin](http://www.phpmyadmin.net/home_page/index.php).

-4. Replace the database configuration in `config-example.php` with your own configuration, then rename the file to `config.php`
+4. Rename the file `config-example.php` to `config.php`.

-5. After you've completed the steps above, run the installer for the new site by loading it in your browser and installing as you would any other new copy of ProcessWire.
-It will install with the site profile you created rather than the one that it comes with.
+5. After you've completed the steps above, run the installer for the new site by loading it in your browser and follow the instructions.

 ## When Finished

-It's not good to leave your exported profile lying around as it may be consuming quite a bit of disk space.
-As a result, I recommend that you remove the profile when done with all of the above steps.
+It's not good to leave the exported profile lying around as it may be consuming quite a bit of disk space.
+As a result, I recommend that you remove the profile when done with all of the above steps (`/site/install/install.sql`).

 ## Customise

 Ofont uses [Stylus](http://learnboost.github.io/stylus/) for CSS compiling, and [Fontello](http://fontello.com/) to generate icon font.

+## Update to the latest ofont version

+Ofont is still in development, so it may regularly come new features.
+To update your ofont to the latest available version follow those steps :

+1. First of all, for safety it is recommended to backup your database.

+2. Copy and paste these files from the latest ofont directory to your current directory:

+        /site/templates/
+        /site/modules/

+3. In your ProcessWire admin, go to `Admin->Modules` then click * Check for New Modules*.
+If new modules are found, install it.

+4. Copy the content of `/updateFiles/fields.txt` from the latest ofont directory and paste it to `Admin->Setup->Fields->Import` in your ProcessWire admin.
+Click *Preview* then agree to every changes.

+5. Copy the content of `/updateFiles/templates.txt` from the latest ofont directory and paste it to `Admin->Setup->Templates->Import` in your ProcessWire admin.
+Click *Preview* then agree to every changes.

+6. Enjoy!

 ## License

-This website profile is under [MIT License](http://raphael.mit-license.org/).
+This website profile is under [GNU/GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).